theokoles7/ludorum/README.md

-# LUDORUM
+# Ludorum

-Ludorum is a suite of reinforcement learning agents and environments, modularly constructed to facilitate research and experiments.
+Ludorum is a frameowkr that facilitates experiments and research in reinforcement learning.

 ## [Documentation](./documentation/README.md):